The Best Men's Winter Jackets of 2017

 The Rab Neutrino Endurance uses hydrophobic, coated down feathers, which will not save the jacket from soaking through in the event of a downpour, but can add a bit more latitude in going out in wetter weather.

-Even though a jacket might claim to be waterproof, you should make sure that the seams are fully taped.
+Even though a jacket might claim to be waterproof, make sure that the seams are fully taped.
 Why?
 When a shell jacket is put together, it is stitched through (or in some cases welded together using high-frequency microwave technology).
-This stitching leaves small holes in the fabric, and if they are not taped they will become an easy entry for moisture.
+This stitching leaves small holes in the fabric, and if they are not taped, they become an easy entry for moisture.

-Wintertime is uncomfortable enough for many, so you shouldn't have to put on an uncomfortable winter parka, too.
+Wintertime is uncomfortable enough for many, so don't put on an uncomfortable winter parka, too.
 Most of the models reviewed have added in extra ways to make braving the cold and wind more forgiving.